arungudelli/angularjswiki/content/en/fontawesome/fa-tencent-weibo.md

-## Change Tencent Weibo icon size
+## Change fa-tencent-weibo icon size
-To increase Tencent Weibo font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-tencent-weibo.
+To increase fa-tencent-weibo font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-tencent-weibo.

 Increase in icon size will be relative to their parent container.